ngs-docs/2016-bids-docker/day1.rst

 gentle!

-We have a `code of conduct! <http://software-carpentry.org/conduct/>`__ Please be respectful of each other.
+We have a `code of conduct! <http://software-carpentry.org/conduct/>`__ Basically, please be respectful of each other.

 All of this material will be open (CC0).
-Use it as you wish.
+Use it as you wish!

 Pretty please, ask questions!

+Notes on sticky notes.

+Bathrooms!

 A few likely challenges: